piyushpatel2005/go-exploration/notes/golang-arrays/index.md

 ## Array Indexing

- To get individual elements of an array, we can use array indexing.
+ To get individual elements of an array, you can use array indexing.
 Indices start at 0.
 So, to access element at index position `1`, we can use `names[1]`.

  **Example:**